karthiksamala03/Random-Forest-ML/README.md

 * sub_metering_2: energy sub-metering No. 2 (in watt-hour of active energy).
 It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light.
 * sub_metering_3: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.

-## Decision Tree Classifier on census income Dataset
+## Random Forest Classifier on census income Dataset
-### Implemented bagging Classifier, extra tree Classifier, voting Classifier on top of census income Dataset
+### Also Implemented bagging Classifier, extra tree Classifier, voting Classifier on top of census income Dataset

 **Data Collection:** https://archive.ics.uci.edu/ml/datasets/census+income